Which Travel Conferences Should You Attend from June through December of 2026?

 In Conclusion

 Conferencing is invaluable in just about any industry, as it offers multiple perks to the people who attend them.
-For me personally, it's the networking that I enjoy and benefit from the most, with face-to-face socializing, which you must be at the conferences in order to reap those particular rewards.
+For me personally, it's the networking that I enjoy and benefit from the most, with face-to-face socializing, which you must be at the conferences in order to reap these particular rewards.
 Everything else can be acquired via the Internet, or by traveling yourself (with respect to the trips).

 Not all travel conferences are alike, though many of them do have parallels with one another.
 My best advice is to attend several of them and see which ones you feel most comfortable with.
 4 years of conferencing taught me which ones I like and which ones I don't like, which ones I fit in at and which ones I don't.
 I suggest you do this yourself, try several out.
 You'll have some good experiences and some bad experiences but in the end, it will all be worth it because you will know where you belong and where you don't, where you can make the most progress with people and gain the most knowledge and invaluable skills, and where you will feel like you're irrelevant or feel like you're a problem.
 Some people just have better experiences in different places with different people.